netdata/go.d.plugin/modules/redis/README.md

 ### Persistence RDB

 - Operations that produced changes since the last SAVE or BGSAVE in `operations`
-- Duration of the on-going RDB save operation if any in `seconds`
+- Duration of the ongoing RDB save operation if any in `seconds`
 - Status of the last RDB save operation in `status`

 ### Persistence AOF